IgniteUI/igniteui-docfx/en/components/general/framework-and-features/ssr-rendering.md

 ### How it works?

 With Angular Universal, you will serve a static version of your apps' landing page, while at the same time the full Angular application loads in the background.
-The landing pages will be pure HTML and will be displayed even if the JavaScript is disabled.
+The landing page will be pure HTML and will be displayed even if the JavaScript is disabled.
 More about Server Rendering you can find [here](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).

 ### Usage